SeSaMe-NUS/genie/README.md

 - OpenMPI 1.7 (for `GENIE_DISTRIBUTED` only)
 - Boost 1.63: serialization (always required), program_options (for `GENIE_COMPR` only)

-To create an "out-of-source" build of GPUGenie containing both the GPUGenie library, tests and tools, you can use the standard CMake procedure:
+To create an "out-of-source" build of GENIE containing both the GENIE library, tests and tools, you can use the standard CMake procedure:

 ```bash